continusec/java-client/README.md

 # java-client

-Java Client Library for Continusec Verifiable Data Structures API.
+Open-source (Apache 2 License) Java Client Library for Continusec Verifiable Data Structures API.

 To get started, get a copy of this repo: